Page Reviewed / Updated - Jan. 2016

 The E&D Waiver's objective is to assist persons to live outside of nursing homes and to assist their loved one's in helping to care for them.
 Accordingly the benefits are selected to help the individual, their family and caregivers achieve this objective.
 Under this waiver, candidates are eligible to receive the following types of care and support.

 The program is available statewide throughout Alabama.
 Although available, it is not an entitlement, like Medicaid's nursing home benefits.
-There are a limited number of slots available so in some areas there may be waiting lists for services.
+There are a limited number of slots available (9,205 in total), so in some areas there may be waiting lists for services.
 To learn more, download the rules and regulations here.
 One can apply online or by contacting their local Area Agency on Aging.